SPF-Open/.github/profile/README.md

 ## Hi there 👋

-Here is some automation of my work at SPF Finances.
+Here is some automation of my work at FPS Finances for P&O (Testing team).